Lbelus/Profile_info/EN_experiences_portfolio.md

 - Repositioning SAP knowledge:
     - Writing processes and operating procedures.
     - Supporting subsidiaries during deployment as SAP key user for MM, FI, and Bi4.

-    - Upgrading to BusinessObjects 4.0 (Bi4).
+- Upgrading to BusinessObjects 4.0 (Bi4):

-- Writing specifications:
+    - Writing specifications.
     - Functional specifications.
     - Acceptance testing, verification of database conformity.
     - Refusal of the deliverable.

-    - Designing and developing a system for budget creation and tracking.
+- Designing and developing a system for budget creation and tracking:

-- User studies and specifications:
+    - User studies and specifications.
     - State of the art: identifying existing tools/databases.
     - Specifications: Listing tools to be created and methods to be used.
     - Gathering budget inputs from internal clients.
     - Finalizing and delivering to the finance department.
     - Integrating data via tool into the ERP.
     - Writing a user manual.

-    - Automating communication between Procurement and suppliers.
+- Automating communication between Procurement and suppliers:

-- Reducing processing times:
+    - Reducing processing times.
     - Significant reduction in error rates.
     - Standardizing supplier/procurement function exchanges.
     - Automated sorting through data cross-referencing.
     - Creating an Outlook functionality via VBA.

-    - Developing a WEBAPP to allow business functions to directly make purchase requests via a WEB portal (FIORI).
+- Developing a WEBAPP to allow business functions to directly make purchase requests via a WEB portal (FIORI):

-- Writing specifications:
+    - Writing specifications.
     - Acceptance testing.
     - Writing "modus operandi".
     - Change management.